CallumJSuth/Portfolio/week2_setup.md

 Furthermore, creating a portfolio on Github for posting my work was required.
 This is shown in screenshot (Six) or just by going to the main page of this repository.

 Finally, I was tasked with cloning our group repository and linking my Github account to VS. For the first task, it was a simple process of just taking the HTML link and giving it to VS code (Show in screenshot (Seven) ) .
-And for the second, all that needed done was changing my account information to match the email and password of my Github account, which is shown in screenshot (Eight).
+And for the second, all that needed done was changing my account information to match the email and username of my Github account, which is shown in screenshot (Eight).

 # Screenshots